-- 1. ASSOCIATION MEMBERSHIP AND DUES COLLECTION - 1.1 Employees are not required to join the Association as a condition of employment.
+- 1.1 Employees are not required to join the Association as a condition of employment.
 Whether or not Employees are Members of the Association, they shall pay the equivalent of dues, either to the Association or to a registered charitable organization of their choice (see clause 1.2 below).
-Whether or not Employees are Members of the Association, they shall have the right of StFXAUT representation at any meeting with an Academic Administrator. - 1.2 Any Employee in the bargaining unit may, not later than thirty (30) days from the effective date of their appointment, file, in writing, with the Employer, a notice stating that they are a practising member of a recognized religion which has a prohibition against paying dues or the equivalent of dues to any union.
+Whether or not Employees are Members of the Association, they shall have the right of StFXAUT representation at any meeting with a representative of the Employer. - 1.2 Any Employee in the bargaining unit may, not later than thirty (30) days from the effective date of their appointment, file, in writing, with the Employer, a notice stating that they are a practicing member of a recognized religion which has a prohibition against paying dues or the equivalent of dues to any union.
 Thereafter, for such employees, the Employer shall deduct from their pay an amount equivalent to the Association's regular membership dues and pay such sums deducted on behalf of such employees to a registered charitable organization named in writing by the employee.
-The Employer shall provide a copy of each such notice to the Association.

-- 1.3 The President or Treasurer of the Association shall inform the Employer in writing of the amount of its regular membership dues.
+The Employer shall provide a copy of each such notice to the Association. - 1.3 The President or Treasurer of the Association shall inform the Employer in writing of the amount of its regular membership dues.
 Changes in the amount of dues shall not be made more frequently than once per year.
-The Employer shall take no more than one month to put any changes into effect. - 1.4 The Employer shall deduct biweekly dues or their equivalent referred to in 1.4:1.1 and 1.4:1.2 in the amount certified by the Association. - 1.5 Within fifteen (15) calendar days of the end of the last pay period of each month, the Employer shall forward to the President of the Association the full amount of the deductions with the exception of those monies collected under article 1.4:1.2. - 1.6 Within fifteen (15) calendar days of the end of the last pay period of each month, the Employer shall provide to the President of the Association in editable electronic form, the names of Members and their employment category and the amount of deduction from each individual's salary. - On or before October 1 of each year, the Employer shall provide to the President of the Association a listing in editable electronic form for the current year of all members of the bargaining unit by name, date of birth, rank, appointment status, date of initial appointment, grid placement, salary, market supplement, list of Members retiring, resigning and appointed to administrative positions, leaves, awards of tenure, awards of permanent appointment, promotion, change of status during the year, number of courses taught by each part-time instructor and the numbers of both hours and weeks employed by each Members where applicable.
-The Employer shall notify the Association of any changes to the information provided on this list within fifteen (15) days of the effective date of change.
-The Employer will provide copies of any letters of appointment or renewal of appointment and copies of letters terminating, laying-off or re-assigning members.
-The Employer will also provide lists of members receiving URPTAs and professional expense monies and the amounts received by each.
-The confidentiality of the individual data shall be respected by the Association. - 1.8 The University shall provide to the President of the Association a copy of the annual budget and the audited financial statements of the University as approved by the Board of Governors. - 1.9 Without prejudice to its rights under this article, the Association shall indemnify and save the Employer harmless from any and all claims or liability whatsoever arising from the deductions referred to in 1.4:1.2 and 1.4:1.4. - 1.10 In the event of a strike or lock-out, the collection and reporting of dues specified in clauses 1.4:1.2 1.4:1.6 above shall be suspended.
+The Employer shall take no more than one month to put any changes into effect. - 1.4 The Employer shall deduct biweekly dues, or their equivalent referred to in 1.1 and 1.2 above, in the amount certified by the Association. - 1.5 Within fifteen (15) calendar days of the end of the last pay period of each month, the Employer shall forward to the President of the Association the full amount of the deductions, with the exception of those monies collected under 1.2 above. - 1.6 Within fifteen (15) calendar days of the end of the last pay period of each month, the Employer shall provide to the StFXAUT, in editable electronic form, the names of Members and their employment category and the amount of deduction from each individual's salary. - 1.7 Without prejudice to its rights under this article, the Association shall indemnify and save the Employer harmless from any and all claims or liability whatsoever arising from the deductions referred to in 1.1 to 1.6 above.

+1.8 In the event of a strike or lock-out, the collection and reporting of dues specified in clauses 1.1 to 1.6 above shall be suspended.
 The suspension shall last for the duration of any strike or lock-out, and the Employer shall have one month from the end of the strike or lock-out to reinstate the measures provided for in these clauses.